nestjs/docs.nestjs.com/content/guards.md

 > info **Hint** The `@UseGuards()` decorator is imported from the `@nestjs/common` package.

-We have passed the `RolesGuard` type instead of an instance, leaving framework the instantiation responsibility and enabling dependency injection.
-Another available way is to pass the immediately created instance:
+Above, we passed the `RolesGuard` type (instead of an instance), leaving responsibility for instantiation to the framework and enabling dependency injection.
+As with pipes and exception filters, we can also pass an in-place instance:

 ```typescript
 @@filename()